Pelvic inflammatory disease (PID) - aftercare

 - Take all the medicine you were prescribed, even if you feel better.
 The infection can come back if you do not take all of it.

-- Ask if you should avoid any foods, alcohol, or other medications while taking antibiotics for PID.
+- Ask if you should avoid any foods, alcohol, or other medicines while taking antibiotics for PID.

 To prevent PID from coming back, your sexual partner must be treated as well.